Life Lines

 OPENING THE CHILD'S AIRWAYS

-Learning to open the child's/Infants airway using the head and chin tilt method is a life saving skill, It is important that all paediatric first aider's learn the basics of airway management.
+Learning to open the child's/infant's airway using the head and chin tilt method is a life-saving skill.
+All paediatric first aiders must learn the basics of airway management.

 NOTE!